juansgomez87/datasets_emotion/README.md

 [4] Laurier, C. (2011).
 Automatic Classification of Musical Mood by Content-Based Analysis.
 Universitat Pompeu Fabra.

+[5] Vuoskoski, J.K.
+(2012).
+Emotions represented and induced by music: the role of individual differences.
+University of Jyväskylä.

-[5] Schmidt, E. (2012).
+[6] Schmidt, E. (2012).
 Modeling and Predicting Emotion in Music.
 Drexel University.

-[6] Aljanaki, A. (2016).
+[7] Aljanaki, A. (2016).
 Emotion in Music: representation and computational modeling.
 Universiteit Utrecht.

-[7] da Silva Mahleiro, R. M. (2016).
+[8] da Silva Mahleiro, R. M. (2016).
 Emotion-based Analysis and Classification of Music Lyrics.
 Universidade de Coimbra.

-[8] Song, Y. (2016).
+[9] Song, Y. (2016).
 The Role of Emotion and Context in Musical Preference.
 Queen Mary University of London.

-[9] Barradas, G. T. (2017).
+[10] Barradas, G. T. (2017).
 A Cross-Cultural Approach to Psychological Mechanisms Underlying Emotional Reactions to Music.
 Uppsala Universitet.

-[10] Panda, R. (2019).
+[11] Panda, R. (2019).
 Emotion-based Analysis and Classification of Audio Music Emotion.
 Universidade de Coimbra.

 ## Publication
 [Link to paper - *Not available yet*]()